valhuber/ApiLogicServer/README.md

 > Already installed?
 Upgrade to the latest (3.10.15): ```docker pull apilogicserver/api_logic_server```

-After you've explored the [sample](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database) (e.g., find Swagger at [localhost:5000](http://localhost:5000)), try different databases: [try our dockerized test databases](https://github.com/valhuber/ApiLogicServer/wiki/Testing#docker-databases), and then try your own database.
+After you've explored the [sample](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database), try different databases: [try our dockerized test databases](https://github.com/valhuber/ApiLogicServer/wiki/Testing#docker-databases), and then try your own database.

 You can picture the process like this: